larsks/direwolf-docs/user-guide.md

 We observe that the RTS control line changed.
-Next…
+Next...

 rigctl -m 2 -r localhost:4532
 T 1